 - Outage alerts.
 UI provides extensive outage alert services , including a real-time online outage map, messaging alerts, and online education resources to help customers prepare for storms and other emergencies.

-Coastal areas of Connecticut served by UI can rest assured that they are receiving great service and reliability from a relatively small but experienced utility focused on sustainability.
+Coastal areas of Connecticut served by UI can rest assured that they are receiving great utility service and reliability from a relatively small but experienced utility focused on sustainability.